0xProject/0x-docs/docs/tx-relay-api/api-references/overview.md

 ## Overview

-There are currently four endpoints involved in a tx relay transaction:
+There are currently four endpoints involved in a Gasless API transaction:

 - [`/tx-relay/v1/swap/price`](/tx-relay-api/api-references/get-tx-relay-v1-swap-price)
 - [`/tx-relay/v1/swap/quote`](/tx-relay-api/api-references/get-tx-relay-v1-swap-quote)
 - [`/tx-relay/v1/swap/submit`](/tx-relay-api/api-references/post-tx-relay-v1-swap-submit)
 - [`/tx-relay/v1/swap/status/:trade-hash`](/tx-relay-api/api-references/get-tx-relay-v1-swap-status-trade-hash.md)

-Tx Relay also includes two additional endpoints to provide a list of supported tokens for each feature:
+Gasless API also includes two additional endpoints to provide a list of supported tokens for each feature:
 - Gasless Approvals Token List [`/tx-relay/v1/swap/gasless-approval-tokens`](/tx-relay/v1/swap/gasless-approval-tokens)
 - Gasless Swaps Token List for Mainnet [`/tx-relay/v1/swap/supported-tokens`](/tx-relay/v1/swap/supported-tokens)

 There is no Gasless Swaps Token List for other chains because we support swapping all tokens on those chains.

-Tx Relay API is supported on the following chains via https://api.0x.org/.
+Gasless API is supported on the following chains via https://api.0x.org/.
 Select the chain in your request by providing the corresponding chain id with the `0x-chain-id` header.

 | Chain                     | Chain ID              |
 | --------------------------| ----------------------|